Sliskovic/TaskManagement/server/README.md

 ## General Information

 -  The Server is a backend application that provides authentication, user and task management.
--  The application allows users to sign up and log in securely using authentication tokens (JWT).
-Once
+-  The application allows users to sign up and log in securely using authentication tokens (JWT) and manage tasks.
 -  The app uses NestJS as the backend framework and PostgreSQL as the database.

 ## Technologies Used